casper-network/docs/source/docs/casper/resources/tutorials/advanced/cross-contract.md

 }
 ```

-After the deploy finishes successfuly, you should see a similar outcome to the following:
+After the deploy finishes successfully, you should see a similar outcome to the following:

 <img class="align-center" src={useBaseUrl("/image/tutorials/cross-contract/FunctionCall2.png")} width="600" alt="FunctionCall2" />